fac-23/Exam-grade-boost/report.md

 ##### Review methods of software design with reference to functional/technical specifications and apply a justified approach to software development (K11, S11, S12)

-We went over technical choices like:
+Technical choices we reviewed as a team included:

 - How to preserve state between different pages

-- Whether to implement authentication with a single dummy account; we then decided to fully implement authentication with multiple users to respond to the Product Owner request.
+- Whether to implement authentication with a single dummy account; we then decided to fully implement authentication with multiple users to respond to our Product Owner's request.

 - We discussed how to implement pdf and ms doc conversion.

-- We decided to write the database queries ourselves instead of using a service like Prisma or Firebase.
+- We decided to write the database queries ourselves instead of using a service like Prisma or an ORM.

 ## Implementation/Build